Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 If you feel like you need something better than the Behringer XD80USB, the Alesis Nitro might be perfect for you.
 Not only is the Alesis Nitro is a little cheaper electronic drum set, but you also get mesh-pads with it.
 The mesh-pads are a big upgrade in terms of playability and quietness compared to conventional pads.

-While the sound module of the Nitro isn’t much different from the XD80USB, you get drum pads that are more durable and responsive to the Nitro.
-The Nitro also wins when it comes to the inbuilt sound library as it has 40 different drum sets and 385 sound samples compared to the XD80USB’s 15 drum sets and 175 sound samples.
+While the sound module of the Nitro isn’t much different from the Behringer, you get drum pads that are more durable and responsive to the Nitro.
+The Nitro also wins when it comes to the inbuilt sound library as it has 40 different drum sets and 385 sound samples.

 My Final Opinion

 The Behringer XD80USB will be perfect for anyone who wants to begin their drumming journey without investing a whole lot of money in it.
+You can also check the customer reviews here.
 This set has all the features that are needed to keep a beginner interested.
-However, this edrum is simply not suitable for any advanced drummer.
+However, this e-drum is simply not suitable for any advanced drummer.
 It lacks the sound quality and durability that an advanced drummer needs.
-Nonetheless, this kit provides everything a beginner will need at an affordable price point, making the Behringer XD80USB an excellent choice.
+Nonetheless, this kit provides everything a beginner will need at an affordable price point.